 Overview of AWI

 In 2003, the Anacostia Waterfront Framework Plan (AWI Plan) put forth a visionary and ambitious agenda for the revitalization of the Anacostia waterfront as a world-class destination and the center of 21st century Washington, DC.
 The AWI Plan set in motion the implementation of a comprehensive blueprint for transformation including new mixed-income neighborhoods, environmental restoration, transportation infrastructure, enhanced public access, new connected parks, and cultural destinations.
-This website is dedicated in particular to implementation of the transportation vision of the AWI Plan which is further detailed in the AWI Transportation Master Plan.
-For further information about the Anacostia Waterfront Initiative more generally, please see the DC Office of Planning webpage.
+The AWI Plan was updated in 2014 and is being updated again with a revised plan and refreshed website due for release in Spring of 2024.

 Key Elements of AWI